 Our comprehensive guide about learning Japanese with Duolingo, including how long it takes, what to expect, and some tips and tricks.

 Now, the good news.
-There are more tools and resources than ever before to help you learn Japanese.
-No longer do you have to sit through night classes at the local community college to learn Japanese.
+No longer do you have to sit through night classes at the local community college.
 There are dozens of apps, online programs, podcasts, and YouTube channels to help you along your journey.
+Of all these resources, Duolingo might be the most popular.
+But does it actually work?
+In this post, I discuss how long it takes to learn Japanese with Duolingo.

 How Much Time Per Day Should You Practice Japanese?

-The amount of time you need to dedicate to learning Japanese is a hotly debated topic.
-Some linguists suggest full immersion and maximizing exposure to the language.
+The best approach to learning Japanese is a hotly debated topic.
+Some linguists suggest full immersion and maximizing exposure to the language through nearly nonstop learning.

-Other experts suggest doing just 30 minutes of language learning per day over an extended period of time to allow your brain to absorb the language and normalize with it.
-I tend to fall in this latter camp of thinking.
+Other experts say doing just 30 minutes of language learning per day over an extended period of time allows your brain to absorb the language better.
+I tend to agree.

-For one, hardly anyone has the time to dedicate hours per day to learning Japanese.
-So it’s just not practical.
+Hardly anyone has multiple hours per day for learning Japanese.
+That’s just not practical.
 Plus, I’m a big believer in consistency over volume.

 As long as you can dedicate 30 minutes per day five or six days per week, this should help you pick up Japanese at a relatively steady pace.
 Of course, because it’s a difficult language, you may want to dedicate more time to your studies if you want to pick it up faster for work or relocation purposes.